Staff Profiles

 Hanna-Malgorzata Kaminska - Violin

-Kathryn Abbott - Piano
+Kathyrn Abbott - Piano

-Kathryn is a classically trained pianist and vocalist who joined the Gunnedah Conservatorium in 2025.
+Kat is a classically trained pianist and vocalist who joined the Gunnedah Conservatorium in 2025.
 She has a broad teaching background, having previously taught both piano and singing, as well as conducting adult and children’s choirs.

-While her current focus is on piano tuition, Kathryn’s experience in opera and vocal performance enriches her approach to musicianship.
+While her current focus is on piano tuition, Kat's experience in opera and vocal performance enriches her approach to musicianship.
 She enjoys working with learners of all ages, from enthusiastic beginners to advanced students seeking to refine their artistry.

-Kathryn places strong emphasis on healthy technique to develop flexibility, control, and beautiful tone.
+Kat places strong emphasis on healthy technique to develop flexibility, control, and beautiful tone.
 She creates a supportive learning environment where students feel confident to explore, grow, and enjoy the process of making music.

 Michael Salvatore - Piano and Guitar